Debangshu93/analytic/README.md

 Run lambda_min_convex.py to generate figure 5 (Minimum eigen-value of l_10 ball).
 Image saved as convex.pdf.

 To run each program separately run it from a python interpreter.
 Import the respective python module and run the plot() method.
+Example to run say plot_for_n0.py, go to a python interpreter.

+Run :

+import plot_for_n0 as TS

+TS.plot(20)

+plot() def takes input as an integer constant which represt the number of trials you want to experiment over.

 lambda_min_convex.py requires cvxpy python package.